Kongchen Lyang

 -

 A fully charged torch.
-A head lamp is recommended over a normal hand torch for caving.
+A head lamp is recommended over a normal hand torch to ensure your hands are free for caving.

 -